UTSCCSCC01/finalprojects22-ebeauty/backend/README.md

     - node seeder -i // importData
     - node seeder -d // destroyData

+## test apis

+an easy way to test the api is just to go to url: i.e. localhost:5000/api/posts/

+a better way to do it is using postman, select get method, go to url: localhost:5000/api/posts/. or select post method, go to url: localhost:5000/api/providers

+but test results depends on the .env file, make sure your env file contains the correct database url, and the correct token.

 ## Write your api description here

 ### /api/taskproviders